USCCACS/RXMD/README.md

 ## 0. Prerequisites

 **rxmd** is designed to be simple, portable and minimally dependent on 3rd party library.
-You will need only a Fortran compiler that supports OpenMP and MPI (Message Passing Interface) library to compile the code and run it.
-Modern Fortran compilers natively support OpenMP, and you can find many freely distributed MPI libraries online.
-Please refer to MPI library developer site about how to install their library.
+You will need 1) a Fortran compiler that supports OpenMP, and 2) MPI (Message Passing Interface) library for parallel and distributed simulation.
+Modern Fortran compilers natively support OpenMP, and you can find many freely available MPI libraries online.
+Please refer to MPI library developer website about how to install their library.

 **rxmd** has been tested on following environments.